lstevison/great-ape-recombination/README.txt

  2B.
 Multi-syntenic comparison:

  2C.
+Cumulative distribution plots:

+ 2D.
 Hotspot analysis: Running MLEHOT stuff can go here.

- 2X.
+ 2E.
+Hotspot overlap: programs used to get overlap can go here.

+ 2F.
 PRDM9 Analysis: Stuff running PRDM9 and such can go here.

+ 2G.
+Skew at chromosome ends: Scripts can go here?

 3. Links to data in Dryad

+ 3A.
+Recombination map files for bonobo, Nigerian chimpanzee and gorilla.
+Each genetic map is in one of the main folders and within the folder is a genetic map for each chromosome.
+See main readme.txt file for information on headers within each subfolder.
+Also, the species-specific set of hotspots and the hg18 liftOver of these hotspots is in each sub-directory.
+3B.
+Recombination hotspots and matched coldspots for bonobo, western chimpanzee, Nigerian chimpanzee, and gorilla together with number of potential binding sites of each PRDM9 submotif searched.
+Both average and peak recombination rate as well as %GC and %N are provided for both hotspots and coldspots.
+Hotspot regions that had multiple matches include the number of matches in a 100kb window.